BK927/my-longtail-keywords-miner/README.md

 # My longtail keywords miner
-Crossplatform crawler for Naver storefarm service and Coupang.
+A crossplatform crawler for Naver storefarm service and Coupang.

 ## Mendatory
 Before using this program, you have to get Naver api licenses.</br>